 - a.
-Where the certificate of correction or amendment of the final map or parcel map is filed for any of the reasons listed in (1) through (6) of Section 7018.1a, the amending map or certificate of correction must be submitted to the Director of Public Works for review and approval.
-The Director of Public Works will examine the amending map or certificate of correction and if the only changes made are those described in (1) through (6) above, the Director of Public Works will certify to this fact on the amending map or certificate of correction. - b.
+Where the certificate of correction or amendment of the final map or parcel map is filed for any of the reasons listed in (1) through (6) of Section 7018.1.a., the amending map or certificate of correction must be submitted to the Director of Public Works for review and approval.
+The Director of Public Works will examine the amending map or certificate of correction and if the only changes made are those described in (1) through (6) of Section 7018.1.a. above, the Director of Public Works will certify to this fact on the amending map or certificate of correction. - (1) The Director of Public Works shall have twenty (20) working days in which to examine the certificate of correction, endorse a statement on it of his or her examination and certification, and present it to the county recorder for recordation. - (2) In the event the Director of Public Works finds the submitted certificate of correction noncompliant with respect to Section 7018.1a., he/she shall return it within the same twenty (20) working days to the person who presented it, together with a written statement of the changes necessary to make it conform to the requirements of Section 7018.1.a.
+The licensed land surveyor or registered civil engineer submitting the certificate of correction may then make the necessary changes and resubmit the certificate of correction for approval.
+The Director of Public Works shall have ten (10) working days after resubmission and approval of the certificate of correction to present it to the county recorder for recordation. - b.
 Where the certificate of correction or amendment of the final map or parcel map is filed for the reason described in Section 7018.1a(7), the amending map or certificate of correction must be submitted for review and approval to the Advisory Agency that originally approved the tentative map or tentative parcel map.
 A public hearing will be held on the proposed modification, with notice to be given in the manner prescribed in Section 7013.2.
 The hearing will be confined to consideration of and action on the proposed modification.
 The modification will not be approved if the findings set forth in Section 7013.3b cannot be made.

-4. Filing an Amending Map or Certificate of Correction with the County Recorder

-The amending map or certificate of correction, certified and approved in accordance with Section 7018.3, above, shall be filed for record in the Office of the County Recorder.
-At that time, the original map will be deemed to have been conclusively corrected and will impart constructive notice of all such corrections in the same manner as though set forth upon the original map.
-Upon recordation of a certificate of correction, the County Recorder will transmit, within 60 days of recording, a certified copy to the Director of Public Works who shall maintain an index of recorded certificates of correction.
+4. Filing an Amending Map or Certificate of Correction with the County Recorder conclusively corrected and will impart constructive notice of all such corrections in the same manner as though set forth upon the original map.
+Upon recordation of a certificate of correction, the County Recorder will transmit, within sixty (60) days of recording, a certified copy to the Director of Public Works who shall maintain an index of recorded certificates of correction.